FINTECC is beginning work in Ukraine, to support the implementation of resource efficiency technologies.

 - Supported integration of energy efficiency into the public procurement rule books.
 Technical review and recommendations for integrating EE lighting into PROZORRO, Ukraine’s public procurement platform.
 PROZORRO has already initiated integrating the energy efficiency into public procurement.

-The FINTECC in Ukraine is supported by the EU.
+The FINTECC in Ukraine is supported by the Global Environment Facility (GEF) and the EU.